 Changes in regulations and actions by national or local regulators in the Philippines can result in increased competitive pressures, such as the excise tax increases for alcoholic beverages.
-The Group cushions the effect of these increases through price increases in its products and improvements in manufacturing cost.
+The Group cushions the effect of these increases through equity building of its brands, price increases in its products and improvements in manufacturing cost.